Brother Jan Janoszka, SA, chose to live in an environment where Catholics were in the minority.

 As a person drawn deeply to ecumenism, Brother Jan found it particularly special that he took his final vows during 2023 Week of Prayer for Christian Unity.
 This year’s theme is “Do good; seek justice,” taken from Isaiah 1:17.

-“There was an underlying significance that this solemn consecration took place during the Week of Prayer because it matches with our charism,” said Brother Jan, a 55-year-old native of Bytom, Poland.
+“There was an underlying significance that this solemn consecration took place during the Week of Prayer because it matches with our charism,” said Brother Jan, a 55-year-old Friar who was born in Bytom, Poland, but spent his first 18 years in Piekary Śląskie – where the first ecumenical seeds were planted in his life.

 Hours after the ceremony, the Friars attended an ecumenical service of the word at St. Mary’s Episcopal Church in-the-Highlands.